beauallison/react-native-tfl-notifications/README.md

 ![Build Status][badgeBuild] ![Coverage Status][badgeCov]

+This project is a work in progress.

 This repo is for a Transport for London application built with React Native for Android and iOS.

-This project is a work in progress.
+It works in conjunction with the [TFL Notification Server][tfl-notification-server].

 ## Intro